adherelive/adherelive-web/README.md

 The above last command should create the required services in the swarm and start the containers for the following:

 - adherelive-be (node services which connect to mysql & mongodb)
-- adherelive-fe (the react based UI of the application)
+- adherelive-fe (the React based UI of the application)
-- mysql (the databse which contains all the data for the application)
+- mysql (the database which contains all the data for the application)
 - mongodb (local DB for specific fields like Diagnosis)

-Once the above is setup, you need to `seed` data to the MySQL & MongoDB:
+Once the above is set up, you need to `seed` data to the MySQL & MongoDB:

 ```shell
 docker ps -a